Leadership Assessment Tool (Free): 25 Questions + Scoring + Action Plan (Online/PDF/Word/Sheets)

 Is this leadership assessment really free?

 Yes.
-Both the PDF and Word versions of this Leadership Assessment Tool are free for immediate download.
+The Excel, PDF, Word, and online AI versions of this Leadership Assessment Tool are all free.

 How long does it take?

-Most people complete the full assessment in 10–15 minutes, plus about 5 minutes to score.
+Most people complete the full assessment in 10–15 minutes.
+The Excel version scores automatically; the PDF and Word versions take an extra 5 minutes to tally.

 Who should use a leadership assessment?